grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 Gregory nodded.

-They could feel the shuddering vibrations of the _Gnat's_ motor through the hull of the _Prospect_ for a few minutes, and then that died away when Shakes shut it down.
-A few moments later the _Prospect's_ motors shut down too.
+They could feel the shuddering vibrations of the _Gnat_'s motor through the hull of the _Prospect_ for a few minutes, and then that died away when Shakes shut it down.
+A few moments later the _Prospect_'s motors shut down too.
 They heard Shakes bang out a ringing shave-and-a-haircut with one of his wrenches on the top hatch of the _Gnat_, below the still-closed bottom hatch of the _Prospect_.
 Then it was quite silent until Hemi came crackling over the ship PA.
 "OK Chips, open it up."

 Chips nodded to Gregory and he reached down into the hatch well and cranked open the sealing wheel.
 He pulled up the hatch and water steadily flooded up around their boots.
 Gregory jumped up, as if bitten, and in a matter of seconds was on the other side of the bulkhead, ready to seal the hatch.